BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 #### Transitive Closures

 SPARQL provides a powerful construct to query transitive closures.
-Consider the question to find artists that have been influenced by the Flemish painter Pieter Bruegel the Elder, directly or indirectly.
+Consider the question to find artists that have been influenced by Paul Cézanne, directly or indirectly.

-first consider the following SPARQL query.
+First consider the following SPARQL query.

 	SELECT *
 	WHERE {
-	  ?p :influenced_by/rdfs:label "Pieter Bruegel the Elder" ;
+	  ?p a :person;
+	     :influenced_by/rdfs:label "Paul Cézanne" .
 	}

-It will return all artists which, according to the facts in the Art Ontology, have directly been influenced by Pieter Bruegel the Elder: Pieter Breughel the Younger and Peter Paul Rubens.
+It will return all persons which, according to the facts in the Art Ontology, have directly been influenced by Paul Cézanne: 4 artists, including Pablo Picasso, and Vincent van Gogh.

-If we are additionally interested in artists who were influenced by those two, including the ones influenced by them and so forth (1..n times the influenced_by relationship), then the query condition has to be modified as follows.
+If we are additionally interested in artists who were influenced by those 4, including the ones influenced by them and so forth (1..n times the `influenced_by` relationship), then the query condition has to be modified as follows.

-	?p :influenced_by+/rdfs:label "Pieter Bruegel the Elder"
+	?p :influenced_by+/rdfs:label "Paul Cézanne"

+The plus sign in `influenced_by+` denotes a transitive closure (1..n).
+This will result in 15 artists, including Pablo Picasso and Vincent van Gogh as before, but also Salvador Dalí, Paul Klee, Wassily Kandinsky, Franz Marc, and others.

-The plus sign (influenced_by+) denotes a transitive closure (1..n).
-If you want to additionally include Pieter Bruegel the Elder in the result set (0..n: reflexive and transitive), then you have to use a star sign  (influenced_by*).
+If you want to additionally include Paul Cézanne in the result set (0..n: reflexive and transitive closure), then you have to use a star sign as in `influenced_by*`.